splinesreticulating/WellSaid/README.md

 ## Usage

 1. Select a time frame to analyze (1-24 hours)
-2. Click the "go" button to generate a conversation summary
+1. Choose a tone for suggested replies
-3. Review the summary of your recent conversation
+1. Click the "go" button to generate a conversation summary
-4. Choose a tone for suggested replies
+1. Review the summary of your recent conversation
-5. View and copy suggested replies to use in your conversation
+1. View and copy suggested replies to use in your conversation

 ## How It Works

 WellSaid connects to your macOS Messages database to fetch your conversations with a specific contact (set via the `PARTNER_PHONE` environment variable).
 It then uses an AI provider (OpenAI's API by default, or a configured local Khoj server if `KHOJ_API_URL` is set) to analyze the conversation and generate:

 1. A summary of the conversation, including emotional tone and key topics
-2. Three suggested replies in your chosen tone
+1. Three suggested replies in your chosen tone

 ## Technical Details